Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

     >>> diamond_surf = ct.Interface('diamond.cti' , 'diamond_100',
                                     [gas2, diamond])

-Note that the bulk (i.e., 3D or homogeneous) phases that participate in the surface reactions must also be passed as arguments to :py:class:`Interface`.
+Note that the bulk (3D) phases that participate in the surface reactions must also be passed as arguments to :py:class:`Interface`.

 Converting CK-format files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~